New guilty plea in U.S. bribery probe into FIFA

 CONCACAF is an acronym for the Confederation of North, Central America and Caribbean Association Football.

-The case is U.S. v.
-Takkas, U.S. District Court, Eastern District of New York, No. 15-cr-00252.
-(Reporting by Jonathan Stempel in New York; Editing by Lisa Von Ahn)
+(Reporting by Jonathan Stempel in New York; Editing by Lisa Von Ahn and Frances Kerry)